dusty-nv/jetson-inference/docs/imagenet-example-python-2.md

 img = jetson.utils.loadImage(opt.filename)
 ```

-The returned image will be a [`jetson.utils.cudaImage`](aux-image.md#image-capsules-in-python) object that contains info like width, height, and pixel format:
+The returned image will be a [`jetson.utils.cudaImage`](aux-image.md#image-capsules-in-python) object that contains attributes like width, height, and pixel format:

 ```python
 <jetson.utils.cudaImage>